 Individual states may limit the types of Medicare supplement policies that may be sold, and not every plan will be available in every state.
 Before you invest in a policy, check with your state’s insurance department to ensure that the company is legally allowed to operate and issue plans where you live.
 Other characteristics of a great plan include:

 - International coverage.
 One of the major benefits of maintaining a Medicare supplement plan is that these plans are allowed to provide benefits and coverage types that are not offered by Medicare Parts A and B. If you frequently travel outside of the country for vacation or to visit members of your family living abroad, choosing a Medigap policy with coverage for international hospital stays and emergency medical treatment is a smart idea.

 - Affordable premiums.
 The purpose of a Medicare supplement plan is to help you cover some of the costs that aren’t included in your Medicare plan.
 Choose a plan with a low and reasonable premium to help you save more money and ensure that your health is covered.

-Best Medical Supplemental Insurance Companies
+5 Best Medicare Supplemental Insurance Companies